beckySchmitty/react_redux_blog/backend/readme.md

 2.  `npm install`
 3.  `nodemon`

-All routes are prefixed with `/api` so to fetch posts the route is `GET /api/posts`
+All routes are prefixed with `/api` so to fetch posts the route is `GET /api/posts`.
+Provided by Springboard to integrate with the front end for the "Microblog" project.